BIGJRA/BIGJRA.github.io/rejuv.md

 Once you’ve talked to Nancy and can roam, explore the S.S.
 Oceana.
-In this game talking to everyone and everything you see can be vital to discovering new Pokémon and Items, so it's a good idea to talk to everyone aboard.
+In this game talking to everyone and everything you see can be vital to discovering new Pokemon and Items, so it's a good idea to talk to everyone aboard.

 Heading to the stairs on the left, in the two rooms you can enter on the